nscape/nalog/README.md

 ## Overview

-NALog is a nae logging and error handling utility using MongoDB
+nalog is yet another logging and error handling NodeJS utility using MongoDB

 ## Installation